kacpermajczak/kacpermajczak.github.io/_posts/2021-11-22-inconsistent-datatime-arithmetic.markdown

 categories: [php, datetime]
 ---

+There is some inconsistency in date/time operations.
+Example presented in this post is written in PHP language, but it also exists in Java, C# and probably more languages.

+This post was inspired by book [*Software Mistakes and Tradeoffs by Tomasz Lelek and Jon Skeet*](https://www.manning.com/books/software-mistakes-and-tradeoffs).

 ## Requirements
 Let's assume you're building a *voting app*.
 The requirement is to check if voter is **18 years old**.